rust-lang/book/nostarch/chapter04.md

     let r2 = &mut s;
 ```

-A similar rule exists for combining mutable and immutable references.
+Rust enforces a similar rule for combining mutable and immutable references.
 This code
 results in an error:

 ```